0xDBFB7/ionprinter/documents/log/construction.md

 Alumina-dipped graphite was very effective; it seemed to bond well to the surface of the graphite.
 The graphite degraded significantly, however; it had lost almost all structural integrity after two sintering tests.

+parents are almost certainly going to divorce!
+The conventional wisdom is not to go into business with friends or family, but I thought I had an abnormally strong relationship with my parents.
+Nope!
+I have destroyed their marriage.
+Totally, 100%, without a doubt my fault.
+They said they wanted to help - they're really amazing people, and wanted to see me succeed.
+But they've already worked really hard to provide an easy life, and now I've ruined their fun years.

+It's interesting.